 Check your ego at the door

 This goes back to moving away from the idea that your family is a hierarchy with you and/or your partner reigning the kingdom.
 Conscious parenting tells us that our children are not things that we can mold into whatever we want.
 They are their own people, and we have to meet them where they are.
-Rather than projecting on our children, we have to surrender our ego and honor who they are, and what they are telling us.
+This is considered one of the drawbacks to conscious parenting, because it requires a lot of self-reflection.
+But that’s not to say it isn’t possible, it just takes work.
+Rather than projecting onto our children, we have to become more mindful parents and surrender our ego and honor who they are, and what they are telling us.

 Allow the child to choose what kinds of extracurricular activities to do, what books to read, or what classes to take.
 Once we accept that, we can best support them in whatever their passions are.

 Similarly, allow your child to hear their inner voice.
 As parents, we find ourselves saying things like “why are you crying?”, “don’t be scared”, and “don’t feel embarrassed”.
 Why do we do this?
 Just because we don’t think they should feel sad, or scared, or mad, or whatever, doesn’t make that feeling go away for them.
-Kids have BIG emotions.
-Conscious parenting reminds us to allow them to experience and honor them.
+Kids have BIG emotions and emotional regulation is a crucial part of their development.
+Conscious parenting encourages parents to allow their children to experience and honor them.

 Set boundaries ahead of time

-Conscious parenting is about a mutual and loving relationship.
-There still needs to be boundaries.
+Conscious parenting is about a mutual and loving relationship, but healthy boundaries are still necessary.
 The key is setting clear boundaries ahead of time.
-If your child is having constant temper tantrums, think about why this is happening and what is leading up to it.
+If your child is having constant temper tantrums, try to take a step back, look at the bigger picture, and think about why this is happening and what is leading up to it.

 Experiences vs. things

-We feel the need to buy, buy, buy.
-Truly, what our children want is our time.
+We often feel the need to buy, buy, buy to keep our children happy or to fix whatever issues may arise.
+In reality, what our children want more than anything is our time.
 The next time you go to buy a gift, try planning an experience instead.
 It could be going on a weekend getaway together, going to the zoo, or something simple at home like a fun movie night.
 These are the moments they will remember and truly cherish.